Go to content

 Direct observational evidence begins to emerge, moving beyond purely 'fossil' data.

-This timing coincides with the cessation of major destructive mergers and the onset of an ordered "flow" toward a larger structure—marking our formal annexation into a network among the pre-existing lines of the Equatorial Web.
+This timing coincides with the cessation of major destructive mergers and the onset of a stirred flow from the primitive elypse—marking our formal annexation into a larger network

 The Laniakea-Shapley axis is not a mere gravitational attraction; this Topological Link marks a formal capture.